yrezgui/ionic-rocket/documentation/FAQ.md

 * **Why Gulp instead of Grunt ?**

 Grunt seems more inspired by configuration-oriented build systems.
 Because of that, people created a plugin for everything instead of coding 15 lines.
 Gulp is a simple environment, the rest is just code.
 So you can easily hack it as you want.

-* **What is the need of Browserify ?**

-The advantage of Browserify is the simplicity of your code.
-It will looks like a NodeJS structure.
-It's easier to share code between frontend and backend.
-Have a look to [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) to understand more about that.
-And don't be worry of the size of your main JS file, it's stored on the device.
-The CPU cycles for getting file from your phone memory is insignificant compared to distant network requests.

 * **Why Cordova instead of Phonegap ?**